 You will need to file a beneficiary form with the Personnel Office to designate your beneficiary for this plan.
-It is your responsibility to make sure your beneficiary designation form is up to date and properly completed. .Should you die while actively employed, your legal spouse or if no spouse, your unmarried minor children, will take precedence over any person(s) or entity you designate as pension beneficiary.
+It is your responsibility to make sure your beneficiary designation form is up to date and properly completed.
+Should you die while actively employed, your legal spouse or if no spouse, your unmarried minor children, will take precedence over any person(s) or entity you designate as pension beneficiary.
+Beneficiary changes should be made using the beneficiary portal only.